AguaClara/Textbook/AIDE/Specifications.rst

 Baffles
 -------

 A. The flocculation baffles must be constructed to be removable.
-A baffle module (see :numref:`figure_baffleModule`) should be raisable by one operator working alone so that water can flow beneath the baffle and drain from the flocculator channel.
+A baffle module (see :numref:`figure_spec_baffleModule`) should be raisable by one operator working alone so that water can flow beneath the baffle and drain from the flocculator channel.
 Large flocculators may have baffle modules that require more than one person to completely remove from the flocculator channel.

 #.
 The flocculation baffles should be constructed from polycarbonate sheets, and the frame for holding together baffle modules should be made from PVC.
 Other materials may be used if justification is provided, including the use of ferrocement baffles for horizontal flocculators in large plants.

-.. _figure_baffleModule:
+.. _figure_spec_baffleModule:

 .. figure:: ../Images/baffleModule.png
   :align: center